Lake Effect Cloud Accounting

 - Subscriptions are flexible and can be used with any combination machine type.
 However, multiple CPU machine types will use up the subscription faster.
 Subscriptions are similar to a mobile phone sharing plan - the more phones on the plan, the faster you use up the shared data

 - UB subscriptions* are $480.82.
 Additional Storage is $100/TB per year.

 - External (non-UB) subscriptions are $660.
 Additional Storage is $120/TB per year.
 External users are subject to a 20% fee assessed when UB processes external payments.
 This fee is built into our subscription charge for external users.

 - You can purchase as many subscriptions as you need.

 - Subscription use is calculated hourly, i.e. if 1 VM Core was active in the previous hour, 1 Core Hour of usage will be added to your account.

-- Cloud subscriptions last the length of the hardware support – 5 years (2021) - or until they run out.
+- Cloud subscriptions last until they run out.

 CCR staff are able to provide consulting assistance with designing and setting up your cloud instances.
 Please contact us via the help portal to discuss what type of services you need and to allow us to quote you for the anticipated hours required.
 Prices are as follows:

 - UB rates**: System admins: $59.97 - Developers: $76.18/hour